Understanding Self-Supervised Learning via Gaussian Mixture Models: Problem setup

-We direct the reader's attention to the similarity between our task and linear dimensionality reduction (LDR) for Gaussian mixtures.
-Framing our task as linear dimensionality reduction allows us to establish a quantitative measure of comparison between mappings learned by spectral ($\vA_{\mathrm{spectral}}$) and self-supervised methods ($\vA_{\mathrm{selfsup}}$).

-For a SharedGMM, we denote it's "intra-component" variance (i.e. variance within a component) by $\vSigma$ and it's "inter-component" variance (i.e. the distance between components) by $\sum_k w_k \vmu_k \vmu^T_k$ (following ~\cite{fukunaga2013introduction}).
-A GMM having a low intra-component variance and a high inter-component variance is said to be \textit{well-separated}.
-LDR aims to map high dimensional GMMs into well-separated low dimensional GMMs.
-Fisher discriminant~\cite{fukunaga2013introduction} evaluates the performance of such mappings. \begin{definition}[Fisher Discriminant] Suppose a SharedGMM (Def~\ref{def:shared_gmm}) parameterized by $\{w_k,\vmu_k,\vSigma\}_{k\in[K]}$.
-Then, the \textit{fisher discriminant} $J(\vA)$ for a mapping $\vA$ (mapping the SharedGMM) is defined as:
+\textbf{Linear dimensionality reduction (LDR).} Framing our task as LDR allows us to establish a measure of comparison between mappings learned by spectral ($\vA_{\mathrm{spectral}}$) and self-supervised methods ($\vA_{\mathrm{selfsup}}$).
+For a SharedGMM, we denote it's "intra-component" variance (i.e. variance within a component) by $\vSigma$ and "inter-component" variance (i.e. the separation between components) by $\sum_k w_k \vmu_k \vmu^T_k$ \cite{fukunaga2013introduction}.
+A GMM is said to be \textit{well-separated} if it has \emph{low intra-component} variance and \emph{high inter-component} variance.
+LDR aims to map a GMM to a low dimensional subspace where it is well-separated.
+We evaluate the performance of these mappings by Fisher discriminant~\cite{fukunaga2013introduction}. \begin{definition}[Fisher Discriminant] Suppose a SharedGMM (Def~\ref{def:shared_gmm}) parameterized by $\{w_k,\vmu_k,\vSigma\}_{k\in[K]}$.
+Then, the \textit{fisher discriminant} $J(\vA)$ for a mapping $\vA$ is defined as:

-\end{definition} Note that $\vA^T \vSigma\vA$ and $\vA^T (\sum_k w_k\vmu_k\vmu_k^T)\vA$ denote the intra-component and the inter-component variances respectively, \emph{after} the projection operation via $\vA$.
-Thus, the Fisher discriminant measures the ratio of inter-component to intra-component variances \emph{after} projection. \begin{remark} While $J(\vA)$ is defined in terms of $\vA$, its value is solely a function of $\col{\vA}$, i.e. the column space of $\vA$.
-We hence use the mapping matrix $\vA$ and projection subspace $\col{\vA}$ interchangeably in our discussion. \end{remark} A \enquote{favorable} mapping $\vA$ will have a high value of the Fisher discriminant $J(\vA)$.
-Hence, \emph{the Fisher discriminant $J$ serves as the quantitative metric for evaluating $\vA_{\mathrm{spectral}}$ and $\vA_{\mathrm{selfsup}}$}.
+\end{definition} \begin{remark} While $J(\vA)$ is defined in terms of $\vA$, its value is solely a function of $\col{\vA}$, i.e. the column space of $\vA$.
+We hence use the mapping matrix $\vA$ and projection subspace $\col{\vA}$ interchangeably in our discussion. \end{remark} Note that $\vA^T \vSigma\vA$ and $\vA^T (\sum_k w_k\vmu_k\vmu_k^T)\vA$ denote the intra-component and the inter-component variances, respectively, \emph{after} projection via $\vA$.
+Thus, the Fisher discriminant measures the ratio of inter-component to intra-component variances post-projection.
+A \enquote{favorable} mapping $\vA$ will have a high value of the Fisher discriminant $J(\vA)$, hence, the Fisher discriminant $J$ serves as the quantitative metric for evaluating the subspaces learned by different frameworks.